sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

-The small p-value leads us to reject H0 and conclude there is insufficient evidence to support the assertion that the prevalence of hypertension in the population is at least 47%.
+The small p-value leads us to reject H0 and conclude it is insufficient evidence to support the assertion that the prevalence of hypertension in the population is at least 47%.

 ## Two or more sample binomial test
 ### Two sample proportion: Hypothesis testing

 Taking it further we decide to select from a different population and sample 100 persons to determine the proportion of those with hypertension.
 In this population, we came up with 52 hypertension patients out of a hundred.
-Our aim is to compare if there is a significant difference between the proportion of hypertension patients in the two populations.
+We aim to compare if there is a significant difference between the proportion of hypertension patients in the two populations.
 To do this we use the `prop.test()` function in R.

-First we state the null hypothesis:
+First, we state the null hypothesis:
 >H0: The population proportion of hypertension in both populations are the same.

 Next, we test the hypothesis.
 To do this we first create two vectors